maxvfischer/DIY-ai-art/README.md

 ![hinge_11](./tutorial_images/build_control_box/hinge_11.jpg)

-Before aligning the hinges on the box, make sure to add some support under the lid, it should be able to rest at the same level as the box.
+Before aligning the hinges on the box, make sure to add some support under the lid, it should be able to rest at the same level as the control box.
 Double-coated adhesive tape was then attached to each hinge and the lid was aligned on top of the box.
-When the lid was correctly aligned, I applied pressure to make the adhesive tape stick.
+When the lid was correctly aligned, pressure was applied to make the adhesive tape stick.

 ![hinge_12](./tutorial_images/build_control_box/hinge_12.jpg)